- Special Projects

 New Jersey Partners in PolicyMaking

-New Jersey Partners in Policymaking is an 8-month leadership development and advocacy education program for adults with developmental disabilities (over age 18) and family members available through The Boggs Center on Developmental Disabilities with funding from the New Jersey Council on Developmental Disabilities.
+New Jersey Partners in Policymaking is an 8-month leadership development and advocacy education program for adults with developmental disabilities (over age 18) and family members available through collaboration between The New Jersey Council on Developmental Disabilities, The Boggs Center on Developmental Disabilities, and Disability Rights New Jersey.
 The goal of this program is to prepare the next generation of disability advocates to work toward meaningful change in our state.

 Selected participants will learn about best practices and important areas for advocacy from nationally-known experts.
 Upon completion of the program, participants will have developed the knowledge and skills needed to:

 - advocate for opportunities and supports that promote self-determination, independence and inclusion in all aspects of community life

 - be members of advisory boards and committees

 - Participation in 8 interactive educational leadership development sessions held one weekend a month in Iselin, NJ (Friday 2pm – Saturday 3pm)